Tattoo Cover Up vs Removal: 4 Factors to Consider.

 Cheap or out-dated laser technology isn’t powerful enough.

-It’s worth the extra 10% – 20% to find a clinic with a Quanta laser, and the skill set to use it at it’s fullest capabilities.
+It’s worth the extra 10% – 20% to find a clinic with a Quanta laser, and the experience needed to use it at it’s fullest capabilities.

 Less treatments = more value